The 8 Best Keurig K Cup Coffee Pods

 K Cups are sold in a variety of quantities to satisfy the needs of different consumers, so consider your requirements before making a purchase.
-If you’re committed to a favorite flavor or buying for a large home or office, you can purchase packs of up to 120 K Cups at a time, a bulk purchase that will certainly save money.
+If you’re committed to a favorite coffee flavor or buying for a large home or office, you can purchase packs of up to 120 K Cups at a time, a bulk purchase that will certainly save money.

-However, part of the appeal of single-serve brewers like Keurigs can sample many different flavors, even for a day.
+However, part of the appeal of single-serve coffee brewers like Keurigs can sample many different flavors, even for a day.
 Maybe you want to kick start your day with a breakfast blend and wind it down with an after-dinner blend.
 In this case, you may want to consider buying in smaller volumes or looking for companies that offer variety packs.

 Watch our video review of Keurig’s K-15 single-serve brewer here:

 The Top 8 Keurig K Cup Pods in 2021

 Not all K Cup pods are created equal, and some rich and flavorful options on the market approach the quality of freshly ground beans.
 Here are 8 of our favorite best-selling K-Cups for this year.
 They span many roast levels and flavor profiles, so there’s something for everyone.